- Brand name

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking Alphamox.
+If you are about to be started on any new medicine, remind your doctor or pharmacist that you are taking ALPHAMOX.

 If your symptoms do not improve within a few days, or if they become worse, tell your doctor.